bokeh/bokeh/sphinx/source/docs/tutorial/setup.rst

 Installing the Bokeh Library
 ----------------------------

-The easiest way to install Boeh and all of its necessary dependencies is to use a package manager such as ``conda`` or ``pip``.
+The easiest way to install Bokeh and all of its necessary dependencies is to use a package manager such as ``conda`` or ``pip``.
 If you are using `Anaconda`_, you can install with ``conda`` by running the command: